 - If you're looking for data of a particular type, like dates or currencies, you can often make your type extraction resilient to missing or extra whitespace by stripping out all whitespace.

-- For free text, we've seen intriguing results using NLP engines like OpenAI's GPT-3 to clean the output.
+- For free text, we've seen good results using NLP engines like OpenAI's GPT-3 to clean the output for free-text documents.
 GPT-3 has notable limitations in total input size and it will add some delay to processing, but its results are often indistinguishable from human.

 It's worth it